Lawn Care Organic Tip That Controls Japanese Beetles

-Looking for organic ways to care for your lawn?
-Follow this tip for a healthier lawn and control Japanese beetles and grubs at the same time.
+Looking for more organic ways to care for your lawn?
+Wait until you see this garden hack that grows a greener, healthier lawn AND controls Japanese beetles and grubs at the same time.

 I’ve been battling Japanese beetles for years.

-They have decimated my roses and destroyed the raspberry foliage.
+They used to decimate my roses and destroyed the raspberry foliage in my former gardens.

 From bait traps to a plain old bucket of soapy water, nothing was effective at reducing the population or controlling the overall problem.